22nd of February 2025

-I am a part of The Sixth Sense team for this project, I have opted to do the artwork, texturing, and modelling as I have a background in doing art.
+I am a part of The Sixth Sense team for this project, I have opted to do the artwork, texturing, and modelling as I have a background in doing art and would like to learn more about map design and 3D modelling.
 Right now, we plan to make a horror game exploring the main building in UL, so I shall begin working on a model for that soon.

 We split the modelling of the main building between me and another member, I will be doing the top three floors out of six.

-I have finished working on the top floor of building, I modelled it in unity and plan to have every floor as a separate scene.
+I have finished working on the top floor of building, I modelled it in unity and plan to have every floor as a separate scene, I was originally going to have every room be a separate scene, but as we plan to implement monsters that chase the player through rooms, I thought this way would be easier.

 I originally intended to be neater with the model, but I realised I didn't have to as the building will never be seen from the outside, so I could save more time by being less precise with the placement of the walls and floor, I am worried this may cause issues when texturing later, but for now it works.

 Finished work on the 5th floor, this went by a lot faster as I have improved on my methods of modelling.
-I realised I could have the floor textures function like a layer system, so I don't have to worry about placing them carefully to avoid overlapping with each other, I will apply this to the previous floor to make things consistent.
+I realised I could have just one floor for all the floor, so I don't have to worry about placing them carefully to avoid overlapping with each other, I will apply this to the previous floor to make things consistent.
 Now I will begin working on version control.

 Getting version control working was a struggle, I tried both github and git, but my files were too large, and I could not figure out how to get around that with git lfs.
 I managed to get BitBucket working for our repository with relative ease, now I will begin merging all of our projects into one.